 - menstrual dysfunction

-Luckily, losing weight can help obese women to restore menstrual cyclicity and ovulation.
-Thus, losing weight improves the chances of conception.
+Losing weight can help obese women to restore menstrual cyclicity and ovulation, improving the chances of conception.
+A plant-based diet is beneficial for weight loss.

 Moderate exercise may increase fertility in women